Michaellawton93/looping-calc/README.md

 Brief:

 Looping calculator writes a program in Python which performs the calculations detailed below.
 However, only the arithmetic operation of “+” is used.
 The substraction operator "-" is technically used but only to negate values.
+Boolean operators are also used.

 The program first enters into a main menu, giving the user a choice of entering the number "1" , "2", "3", or “4” .
 Entering the character "q" exits the program.